 Tougher to Maintain

-Fabric sofas need regular cleaning and maintenance, and some materials may soak up spills instead of repelling the liquid as leather would.
-They need to be vacuumed regularly to keep dust under control, too.
+Fabric sofas need regular cleaning and maintenance.
+Some materials may soak up spills instead of repelling the liquid as leather would.
+They also need to be vacuumed regularly to keep dust under control.

 "One major drawback to fabric sofas is the level of maintenance required," agreed Margaret Carroll.
 "If you have small children or pets, they can easily ruin the fabric.
 This is especially true if it's a more delicate or unforgiving fabric, like velvet, suede, or silk.
 And, occasionally, you might need upholstery cleaners or a professional cleaning to clean the couch thoroughly."